DAGWorks-Inc/burr/docs/concepts/parallelism.rst

 =====

 This is in an experimental release phase.
 While we anticipate the API to be stable, we reserve the right to make slight changes (and will obviously add new features).
+Caveats:

+1. Parallelism does not work with typed state (yet) -- we aim to fix this to work soon, but do not rely on sub-actions or parallel actions working together with typed state yet.

 Things that may change: